Will working be part of your retirement?

 8. Holiday decorating or gift buying

 Believe it or not, there are people who will pay others to decorate their homes for the holidays or do their gift buying for them.
-I once knew a guy who traveled to Dallas every year around mid-November and spent six weeks decorating wealthy people’s homes (inside and out).
+An acquaintance of mine traveled to Dallas every year around mid-November and spent six weeks decorating wealthy people’s homes (inside and out).
 A Retire Fabulously! reader has suggested inquiring at local malls about decorating for the holidays and taking the decorations down afterwards.

 While it’s true that people can get married at any time of year, more weddings tend to take place during the summer, or whenever the weather is most pleasant in your area.
 The wedding industry is definitely cyclical.
 Similarly with parties, some times of year are more conducive to large, catered celebrations, such as graduation, Halloween, and end-of-year holidays.